 Even once the final boss is beaten, many players still enjoy exploring the rest of open-world adventures and completing side quests, particularly since games often feature post-endgame content to discover.
 However, saving after the PoNR prevents them from ever being able to do so (unless they restart from the very beginning).

 Super Metroid isn't the only game where players can accidentally seal themselves into an area.
-A small sample of these titles are listed below.
+A small sample of these titles is listed below.

 Games Featuring Points of No Return With Save Points

 "The Legend of Zelda: Ocarina of Time"

 If you own the original version, don't save it when fighting Ganondorf, or you'll be permanently stuck in his castle.

 Don't use the save point after the boss gauntlet, though a New Game+ option somewhat mitigates the issue.

 Don't attain the final Krazoa Spirit in the Walled City shrine until you've concluded all business elsewhere.

-Despite griping about their clouded concepts, I honestly enjoy every game on today's list, and I recommend playing them yourself—especially now you're armed with information they won't tell you.
+Despite griping about their clouded concepts, I honestly enjoy every game on today's list, and I recommend playing them yourself—especially now you're armed with the information they won't tell you.
 With several more misleading title, we'll undoubtedly return to tackle more baffling communication errors, but for now, vote for your favorite title, and I'll see you at our next gaming countdown!